gitpan/Test-WWW-Selenium/README.txt

 package (scripts/driver.cgi).
 Move this file to the same place you installed Selenium, so that it will be visible as /selenium/driver.

 At this point, you're ready to go!
 Look at the included script/passenger script to see an example of how your test script should look.

+If you have existing selenium wiki table files, use script/convert_wiki_to_perl.pl to create a perl test file containing the tests.

 WWW::Selenium Architecture